andrewachen/SnagitImgur/README.md

 * Multiple image hosts support
 * Installer!
 * Many other cool stuff

+**The cool Snagit/Imgur logo generously provided by Stephen Kunkel**

 Please report any [issues](https://github.com/hmemcpy/SnagitImageShare/issues) that you might have!